tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics301/04_conda-env-mod.md

 When you open Jupyter notebook/lab, you can see the PyTorch kernel `My pytorch_2.4.1 Kernel`.
 ![torch_kernel](images/torch_kernel.png)

 Let's try to use the PyTorch package to run a simple analysis.
-You can see that it successfully run on Jupyter Notebook with Nvidia A100 GPU.
+You can see that it successfully run on Jupyter notebook with Nvidia A100 GPU.

 ![torch_kernel](images/torch_gpu.png)